ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Background-Check Model

 The background-check model is so named because of the resemblance of how employers and volunteer organizations perform background checks.
-When a prospective employee provides claims about education or previous experience, the employer will contact the respective institutions or former employers to validate the claim.
+When a prospective employee provides Claims about education or previous experience, the employer will contact the respective institutions or former employers to validate the Claim.
 Volunteer organizations often perform police background checks on volunteers in order to determine the volunteer's trustworthiness.
 Thus, in this analogy, a prospective volunteer is an Attester, the organization is the Relying Party, and the organization that issues a report is a Verifier.